vishalmysore/Tools4AI/README.md

 }
 ```
 This class can contain any number of methods both public or private.
-But it needs to contain the method mentioned
+All the methods with ```@Action``` annotation
-in ```actionName``` of ```Predict``` annotation.
-In this case it is ```whatFoodDoesThisPersonLike```.
-This method
+in this class are going be added to the prediction list.
+In this case it is just ```whatFoodDoesThisPersonLike```.

-can contain any number of parameters (Objects, Pojos, Arrays etc) and can be of have any return value, everythign will
+This method can contain any number of parameters (Objects, Pojos, Arrays etc) and can be of have any return value, everythign will
-be mapped at runtime using prompt.
-Predict annotation also takes additional values for ActionRisk and GroupName.
+be mapped at runtime using prompt. ```@Action``` annotation also takes additional values for ActionRisk and Description.

 When you send a prompt to  action processor (OpenAIActionProcessor, GeminiActionProcessor or AnthoripicActionProcessor)
 ```